jdcloudcom/en/documentation/Networking/Direct-Connection/Getting-Started/Multiple-VPC-Interconnection.md

   If it is planned to adopt the customized route thoroughly, please adopt the static route configuration method.
 Click **Edit** on the "Route Policies" page in the route table to add route rules, in which the target end is the VPC segment you expect to be accessed, the type of next hop selects Border Gateway and the next hop selects the VPC Attachment of Border Gateway to be connected.

   Automatic route transmission method:

-  If you intend to simplify network configuration process, the automatic route transmission method can be adopted with the JD Cloud platform’s capacity of automatic route transmission from Border Gateway to VPC Route Table.
+  If you intend to simplify network configuration process, the automatic route transmission method can be adopted with the JD Cloud & AI platform’s capacity of automatic route transmission from Border Gateway to VPC Route Table.
 Click **Add** in the "Route Transmission" page in the Route Table and fill in route transmission information.
 One VPC can establish route transmission relationships with several Border Gateways at the same time.

 - - Border Gateway: Select a source Border Gateway transmitted routes to VPC